-Private student loans are one way that many college students pay for their higher education when federal student loans, scholarships, and savings aren’t enough.
-Through private lenders, student loans are available to those who have a strong credit score and meet minimum income requirements; however, most college students don’t fit these criteria.
+Private student loans are one way that college students pay for college when federal student loans, scholarships, and savings aren’t enough.

 On this page:

 - What Does it Mean to Use a Cosigner?